cujojs/rest/README.md

 .next
 - MAJOR: Drop hard when.js dependency in favor of ES6 Promise API.
 See https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md to use when.js as an ES6 Promise polyfill.
+- Moved path token param replacement from the clients into the `rest/interceptor/params` interceptor, which is also deprecated.
+The behavior will no longer be applied automatically in the client.
+Using the `rest/interceptor/template` interceptor is far more powerful and preferred.
 - Update tested browsers.
 Removing Safari 5 and iOS 4.3 (no longer supported by SauceLabs).
 Adding Firefox 38 ESR and Andriod 5.1.
 - include requested URL on response object
 - mime interceptor no longer sets Content-Type on requests without an entity